-Our fixed fees for drafting a section 21 notice are £120 including VAT.
+Our fixed fees includes drafting a section 21 notice.
 To go ahead email the AST, Deposit prescribed information and terms and conditions, EPC and How to Rent Booklet to us at [email protected] and we will confirm next steps.

 STEP 2; THE CLAIM

-Our fixed fee for drafting and issuing the claim is £755 including VAT and the court fee of £355.
+Our fixed fee includes drafting and issuing the claim and is plus the court fee of £355.
 To go ahead email the AST, Deposit prescribed information and terms and conditions, EPC, How to Rent Booklet and section 21 notice to us at [email protected] and we will confirm next steps.

 Issuing a claim based on an incorrect or invalid section 21 notice can result in you being ordered to pay the tenants legal costs as well as your own.
 If the section 21 notice is not valid it is not in your interests to issue a claim relying on that notice and is better to review whether the notice is valid first.
-If you are unsure whether you are entitled or have served a valid section 21 notice check our eviction guide here.
-Alternatively we will review your position and notice and will advise you are able to issue proceedings based on the section 21 notice you have served already for a fixed fee of £200+VAT.
+If you are unsure whether you are entitled or have served a valid section 21 notice contact us.
+We will review your position and notice and will advise you are able to issue proceedings based on the section 21 notice.
 To go ahead email your details to [email protected] and we will contact you.

 STEP 3; THE HEARING (if there is one)